CraCaNN/AR2M/README.md

 * 1x 500mm soft pot
 * 1x500 or 600mm FSR ribbon
 * 2x Force Sensitive Resistors (Rated for 0-10kg)
-* 1x Tiny 2040 (the Tiny 2350 should work when earlephilhower has updated the board library as the pinout has been updated, will confirm this when I've built a new instrument)
+* 1x Tiny 2040 (the Tiny 2350 should work when earlephilhower as the pinout is unchanged, will confirm this when I've built a new instrument using a Tiny 2350)

 Initially I had trouble with getting the force and position ribbons working together but they now both work so you can play this instrument with one hand
 There are 2 additional force pads at the end of the instrument and control MIDI CC (control channels) 1&2